AC1976/Charted/README.md

 Charted expects three types of Excel files:

 ### 🏢 **Entity Data**
-Required columns (can be mapped from your Excel):
+Required columns (can be mapped from your Excel with custom field names on upload):
 - `ENTITY_ID`: Unique identifier (numbers or text)
 - `ENTITY_NAME`: Legal company name
 - `ENTITY_TAX_JURISDICTION`: Tax jurisdiction (optional)

 ### 🔗 **Ownership Data**
-Required columns:
+Required columns (can be mapped from your Excel with custom field names on upload):
 - `PARENT_ID`: Entity ID of the shareholder
 - `CHILD_ID`: Entity ID of the subsidiary
 - `OWNERSHIP_PERC`: Ownership percentage (0-100)